TikhonJelvis/RL-book/chapter10/chapter10.md

 #### Fixed-Data Experience Replay on TD versus MC

 We have talked a lot about *how* TD learns versus *how* MC learns.
-In this subsection, we turn our focus to *what* TD learns and what *MC* learns, which is a profound conceptual difference between TD and MC.
-We illuminate this difference with a special setting - we consider a fixed finite set of trace experiences (versus usual settings considered in this chapter so far where we had an "endless" stream of trace experiences).
-The agent is allowed to tap into this fixed finite set of traces experiences endlessly, i.e., the MC or TD prediction RL agent can indeed consume an endless stream of data, but all of that stream of data must ultimately be sourced from the fixed finite set of trace experiences.
+In this subsection, we turn our focus to *what* TD learns and *what* MC learns, which is a profound conceptual difference between TD and MC.
+We illuminate this difference with a special setting - we are given a fixed finite set of trace experiences (versus usual settings considered in this chapter so far where we had an "endless" stream of trace experiences).
+The agent is allowed to tap into this fixed finite set of traces experiences endlessly, i.e., the MC or TD prediction RL agent can indeed consume an endless stream of data, but all of that stream of data must ultimately be sourced from the given fixed finite set of trace experiences.
 This means we'd end up tapping into trace experiences (or it's component atomic experiences) repeatedly.
 We call this technique of repeatedly tapping into the same data as *Experience Replay*.
-We will uncover the key conceptual difference of *what* MC and TD learn by running them on an *Experience Replay* of a fixed finite set of trace experiences.
+We will uncover the key conceptual difference of *what* MC and TD learn by running the algorithms on an *Experience Replay* of a fixed finite set of trace experiences.

 So let us start by setting up this experience replay with some code.
-Firstly, we represent the given input data of the fixed finite set of trace experience as:

 Firstly, we represent the given input data of the fixed finite set of trace experience as the type:

 `Sequence[Sequence[Tuple[str, float]]]`

-The outer `Sequence` refers to the sequence of trace experiences, and the inner `sequence` refers to the sequence of (stte, reward) pairs in a trace experience (to represent the alternating sequence of states and rewards in a trace experience).
+The outer `Sequence` refers to the sequence of trace experiences, and the inner `Sequence` refers to the sequence of (state, reward) pairs in a trace experience (to represent the alternating sequence of states and rewards in a trace experience).
 The first function we write is to convert this data set into a:

 `Sequence[Sequence[TransitionStep[S]]]`